mengbinhao/jack-note/docs/english/NPR.md

   > I go on vacation, and u are actually on vacation
   > far better xxx/ way better
   > so if each star was the size of a single grain of sand
-  > even some of Trump's staff had thier mouths open
+  > even some of Trump's staff had their mouths open
   > get back at him
   > set him off
   > lose his cool